Wynand91/fedauth/docs/generic_admin.md

 # Generic Admin login
+> **Note**: For now there isn't really a point in adding this option, since generic idP can't have group scopes in token, meaning the correct admin permissions can't be assigned after successful idP authentication.
+>
+> This will get addressed in a next release.
 - This package provides a model (**GenericProvider**) that stores credentials for OIDC auth providers.
 - This is for the **"log in with ..."** options on admin login form.
 In our example we will use google.